GautamGupta/bb-legacy-plugins/tag-history/trunk/readme.txt

 This can be helpful to make sure spammers have not snuck in any tags or find misbehaving new users.

-Currently only works with bbPress 0.9
+Currently works only with bbPress 0.9

 == Installation ==

 Add the entire `tag-history/` directory to the bbPress `my-plugins/` directory.

-Activate and check under the "Manage" menu for the new Tags submenu.
+Activate and check under the "Manage" menu for the new "Tags" submenu.

 == Frequently Asked Questions ==